Seagate/cortx/doc/ContributingToS3.md

 - Add reviewers to get feedback on your changes.

 ### Running Jenkins / System tests
-- Jenkins job will get trigerred automatically within 15 minutes of commit push.
+- Jenkins job will get trigerred automatically within 15 minutes of commit push on pull request.

 ### How to rebase your local branch on latest master?